-A handful of state regulations provide useful models for comprehensive prevention measures.
-California, Connecticut, Delaware, D.C., Illinois, Maine, and New York are at the forefront of requiring businesses to implement a comprehensive training program designed to raise awareness and prevent workplace sexual harassment.
-Connecticut requires all employers with at least three employees to provide sexual harassment training to all new employees within six months of the date of their hire, and California requires new employee training for companies with at least five workers.
-Maine requires sexual harassment training for all employers with more than fifteen employees and mandates special training for supervisors and managers.
-All three states have specific requirements regarding the content of sexual harassment training, record keeping, refreshment courses, and question and answer sessions.
+harassment.113 Connecticut requires employers with at least three employees to provide sexual harassment training to all new employees within six months of the date of their hire, and California requires training for new employees at companies with at least five workers.114 Maine requires sexual harassment training for all employers with more than fifteen employees and mandates special training for supervisors and managers.115 All three states have specific requirements regarding the content of sexual harassment training, record keeping, refreshment courses, and question and answer sessions.116

-In 2018, New York and Delaware adopted similarly strong provisions.115 New York, for example, requires employers of all sizes to conduct training beyond "parking employees in front of a video" and includes soliciting feedback from workers regarding the training.116 Notably, though, the New York law does not include mandatory state monitoring for compliance, but does allow the state to audit or investigate when a company fails to comply.117 Rather than impose significant consequences, the state instead relies on the expectation that in a more visible system, employees will be more likely to report.
+In 2019, New York and Delaware adopted similarly strong provisions.117 New York, for example, requires employers of all sizes to conduct training beyond "parking employees in front of a video" and includes soliciting feedback from workers regarding the training.118 Notably, though, the New York law does not include mandatory state monitoring for compliance, but it does allow the state to audit or investigate when a company fails to comply.119 Rather than impose significant consequences, the state instead relies on the expectation that in a more visible system, employees will be more likely to report.

-In addition to the specific California statute, the California Department of Fair Employment and Housing insists that all employers take reasonable steps to
+In addition to the specific California training statute, the California Department of Fair Employment and Housing insists that all employers take reasonable steps to prevent harassment, which includes providing training to their respective employees.
+120 Such statutory provisions become especially important when determining liability or mitigating damages.
+121